StockNews.com Initiates Coverage on Avangrid (NYSE:AGR)

-StockNews.com started coverage on shares of Avangrid (NYSE:AGR – Free Report) in a research report sent to investors on Saturday morning.
-The firm issued a hold rating on the utilities provider’s stock.
+Research analysts at StockNews.com began coverage on shares of Avangrid (NYSE:AGR – Get Free Report) in a research note issued on Sunday.
+The brokerage set a “hold” rating on the utilities provider’s stock.

-Avangrid (NYSE:AGR – Get Free Report) last released its quarterly earnings data on Tuesday, July 23rd.
-The utilities provider reported $0.49 earnings per share for the quarter, topping analysts’ consensus estimates of $0.27 by $0.22.
-The company had revenue of $1.92 billion for the quarter, compared to analysts’ expectations of $1.72 billion.
-Avangrid had a net margin of 11.35% and a return on equity of 4.87%.
-The firm’s revenue for the quarter was up 21.2% on a year-over-year basis.
-During the same quarter last year, the company earned $0.21 earnings per share.
-On average, sell-side analysts anticipate that Avangrid will post 2.23 earnings per share for the current fiscal year.
+Avangrid (NYSE:AGR – Get Free Report) last issued its quarterly earnings data on Tuesday, July 23rd.
+The utilities provider reported $0.49 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.27 by $0.22.
+Avangrid had a return on equity of 4.87% and a net margin of 11.35%.
+The firm had revenue of $1.92 billion during the quarter, compared to the consensus estimate of $1.72 billion.
+During the same period in the previous year, the firm posted $0.21 EPS.
+The company’s quarterly revenue was up 21.2% compared to the same quarter last year.
+As a group, equities research analysts expect that Avangrid will post 2.23 EPS for the current year.

 About Avangrid